junxit/us-congress-bills-115/metadata.md

 - 2018-04-10 — Introduced in House
 - 2018-04-10 — Introduced in House
 - 2018-04-10 — Referred to the House Committee on the Judiciary.
+- 2018-04-11 — Committee Consideration and Mark-up Session Held.
+- 2018-04-11 — Ordered to be Reported by the Yeas and Nays: 32 - 0.
+- 2018-04-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-04-25 — Considered as unfinished business. (consideration: CR H3560-3561)
+- 2018-04-25 — Considered under suspension of the rules. (consideration: CR H3522-3542)
+- 2018-04-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5447.
+- 2018-04-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-04-25 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
+- 2018-04-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 154). (text: CR H3522-3536)
+- 2018-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 154).(text: CR H3522-3536)
+- 2018-04-25 — Placed on the Union Calendar, Calendar No. 499.
+- 2018-04-25 — Reported by the Committee on Judiciary.
+H. Rept.
+115-651.
+- 2018-04-25 — Reported by the Committee on Judiciary.
+H. Rept.
+115-651.